2017 Mackay Cutters season: Season summary

-Following a wooden spoon season in 2016, the Cutters underwent a major roster overhaul, led by new head coach Steve Sheppard.
+Following an unsuccessful season in 2016, the Cutters underwent a major roster overhaul, led by new head coach Steve Sheppard.
 The club's key signings included former Samoa and New Zealand international Setaimata Sa and former NRL player Jayden Hodges.
 Sa was awarded the co-captaincy of the team, alongside er Andrew Davey.
-Hodges first season with Mackay was short lived after he tore his ACL in the team's first trial in February, ruling him out for the season.
+Hodges' first season with Mackay was short lived after he tore his ACL in the team's first trial in February, ruling him out for the season.

 The Cutters did not find much success in the first half of the season, winning just four of their first 12 games.
-Six wins, and two draws, from their final 11 games saw them fight for a finals spot but they finished short, four points outside of the Top 6 in eighth spot.
+Six wins and two draws from their final 11 games saw them fight for a spot in finals, but they finished short - just four points outside of the Top 6, in eighth spot.
 Co-captain Andrew Davey was named the club's Player of the Year at the end of the season.
 In 2017, the Cutters used just two North Queensland Cowboys-contracted players, the least in club history.